Pop Mart

 Pop Mart (泡泡玛特 (Pào pào mǎ tè)) is a Chinese toy company based in Beijing.
 The company is known for selling collectible toys and figurines in a "blind box" format.
-They produce toys of their in-house IPs, such as Labubu, and collaborate with globally recognized brands, such as Disney, Teletubbies, The Powerpuff Girls, Care Bears and Harry Potter.
+The company produces toys based on its in-house IPs, such as Labubu, as well as licensed themes, such as Disney, Teletubbies, The Powerpuff Girls, Care Bears and Harry Potter.

-The Financial Times described the company as having "elevated toy-buying to an act of trendy connoisseurship among China's young affluent consumers", and as having been 'credited with creating the market for so-called designer toys'.
+The Financial Times described the company as having "elevated toy-buying to an act of trendy connoisseurship among China's young affluent consumers", and as having been "credited with creating the market for so-called designer toys".

 Around half of its sales are made at physical outlets, with the rest made online.
 The company additionally operates a social media and toy-trading app as part of its marketing strategy.
 Its toys are known for selling to collectors on the second-hand market; venture capital firms have been known to invest in its second-hand products.

 History

 The company was founded in China in 2010 by Wang Ning.
-Its first store opened near Beijing’s Zhongguancun in 2010.
+Its first store opened near Beijing's Zhongguancun in 2010.
 In 2014, the company discontinued other product lines and focused on toys.

-The brand's initial marketing strategy engaged with youth culture trends in China, selling toys in prices in a range between 29 and 89 yuan.
-Over time it grew to 288 outlets and 1800 vending machines in that country.
-Its success in the 'blind box' format drove a $676m USD listing on the Hong Kong Stock Exchange in 2020 giving it a market capitalisation of $7b at the time, and doubling its shares value after the first day of going public.
-However its revenue growth slowed and its shares slid below offer price.
+The brand's initial marketing strategy engaged with youth culture trends in China, selling toys at prices ranging from 29 and 89 yuan.
+Over time it grew to 288 outlets and 1,800 vending machines in China.
+Its success in the 'blind box' format preceded a $676 million listing on the Hong Kong Stock Exchange in 2020, valuing the company at around $7 billion.
+Revenue growth subsequently slowed and shares declined below the offer price.

 The company later expanded its growth strategy beyond mainland Chinese markets, with the Financial Times reporting on plans in 2022 to open between 40 and 50 overseas outlets.
-It first expanded to the U.S., New Zealand, Australia, South Korea, and Taiwan, and the U.K. in 2022.
+It first expanded to the U.S., New Zealand, Australia, South Korea, Taiwan, and the U.K. in 2022.
 In 2023 it expanded to Malaysia and France.
-In 2024, it opened its Philippines store.
+In 2024, it opened its first Philippine store.
 Some equity analysts have expressed scepticism at the company's ability to expand into the West, while executives of the company have described developing that growth market as the company's 'most important development focus'; and argued that the company's product offering is differentiated from existing western markets.

 The success of the company has spawned multiple rival blind box toy companies in China.

 Products and stores

 Business model

 Pop Mart develops original characters with independent artists and also establishes collaborations with external intellectual properties.
 In 2023, original artist IP accounted for about 76.5% of revenue and licensed IP contributed about 16.5%.
-Pop Mart collaborates with artists such as Kasing Lung (Labubu) and Kenny Wong (Molly), and globally recognized brands such as Disney, DC Comics, SpongeBob SquarePants and Harry Potter.
+Pop Mart collaborates with artists such as Kasing Lung (Labubu) and Kenny Wong (Molly), and brands including Disney, DC Comics, SpongeBob SquarePants and Harry Potter.